How to register to vote in Arizona

 To register in Arizona you must:

-- be a citizen of the United States (proof of citizenship required to vote "full ballot")
+• be a United States citizen (proof of citizenship required to vote "full ballot")

 Can I register to vote online?